 At each mile marker, check your watch for the total length of time you’ve been running.
 Compare that number to the cumulative time on the band for the mile marker you are at.

-If the numbers don’t match, you are off pace.
-If you are too fast, slow down.
-If you are too slow, speed up.
+- The numbers don’t match, you are off pace.
+Too fast – slow down.
+Too slow, speed up.

 What To Know About Your Pace Band

 If you race is flat, this really won’t matter since you will run an even pace.